Reseda Hall of Fame

 Bob Christiansen Reseda Class of 1967

-For the 1971 season. playing football for the UCLA Bruins, he was named to the All-Conference First-team.
+During the 1971 season. playing football for the UCLA Bruins, he was named to the All-Conference First-team.
 Upon graduating from UCLA , Christiansen went on to a career in professional football where he played for the Los Angeles Rams, the Washington Redskins and the Buffalo Bills.
 Christiansen also played for the world football league with the Portland Storm.

 After leaving professional football, Christiansen spent 28 years in the field of education.
 He began working as a geography and history teacher at a private school in Southern California where he was also the dean of boys.
 Bob was the assistant principal and varsity football coach at Del Oro High School in Loomis, California.